 The Supply Chain Management certificate of achievement program provides fundamental principles of supply chain management and logistics.
-Students learn the roles and functions of inventory control and distribution planning, transportation systems, purchasing, computerized logistics, and careers in the field.
+Students learn the roles and functions of inventory control and distribution planning, transportation systems, purchasing, computerized logistics, and careers in the recommended course sequence) identify critical courses for timely progress and the semester in which the course should be completed for on-time graduation.
+Milestone course grades less than a 2.0 (C) should be discussed with an advisor.